Helpful information for Oklahomans from wheat fields to city streets.

 “During my time in Vietnam, I developed an immense respect for the local farming community,” said Dwight.
 “The people were trying to provide for their families and villages and being an Oklahoma farm kid, I could relate.”

-After returning stateside in 1968, Dwight would go on to get married and start a family.
-He earned his law degree from the University of Oklahoma in 1976 and has enjoyed a fascinating career that led him to serve on the Judicial Appeal Tribunal (Supreme Court) of the Cherokee Nation.
+After returning stateside in 1968, Dwight married and started a family.
+He earned his law degree from the University of Oklahoma in 1976 and has enjoyed a fascinating career.
+His career led him to serve on the Judicial Appeal Tribunal (Supreme Court) of the Cherokee Nation.

 After a decades-long campaign by Vietnam Army General Glenn Otis to have Dwight’s Silver Star upgraded, Dwight received the Medal of Honor from President Joe Biden in the summer of 2022.
 Dwight Birdwell is the 33rd Native American to earn the Medal of Honor.